 Donating to the AJCA

 Interested in donating materials?
-Check out the Collection Guidelines to see what the AJCA is seeking for the archive.
+Check out the Collection Guidelines [add link to PDF] to see what the AJCA is seeking for the archive.
 By soliciting, collecting, and preserving more of these types of materials, the Center will provide students and scholars a better understanding of the role of the Austin Jewish community in the history of our city.

 The Archive plans to include oral histories, and one of the initial efforts was to create an oral history committee to plan and implement an oral history program.
 Perhaps more importantly, the Archive hopes to provide training to any Austin Jewish institution to conduct its own oral history program.